hnakamur/FormatLink-Firefox/README.md

 ### toolbar button
 Press the toolbar button of "Format Link".
 When a popup opens, texts are automatically copied to the clipboard.

-Also you can change the format with selecting the format in the dropdown list.
-And if you press the "Save as Default" button, you can make it as default.
+Also you can change the format with selecting a radio button.
+The selected format becomes the default format.

 ### context menu
 Move mouse cursor onto the link which you want to copy, then open the context menu and select "Format Link as Default".